SpaIndex.com: Guide to Day Spas and Stay Spas

 What we cannot find is a single informative article or treatise, no clinical tests or trials, from a reputable source or authority which demonstrates, proves, or even suggests a benefit from an Ion / Foot Detox Bath, other than the general feeling of well-being which comes from soaking the feet in hot water.

-"I can look into that water and make an accurate assessment of what's happening and where you need help, whether it's joint pain, asthma, fibromyalgia," she said.
-"What you're looking at in that water is you."
+I can look into that water and make an accurate assessment of what’s happening and where you need help, whether it’s joint pain, asthma, fibromyalgia,” she said.
+“What you’re looking at in that water is you.”

 Proponents claim the detox baths enhance the immune system, relieve pain and joint stiffness, regulate sleep, remove heavy metals, improve organ function and assist in recovery time from illness.

-Wait.
-That stopped us mid-sentence.
-Isn't it fairly safe to assume -- and even probable -- that the restored feeling of well-being Hayley felt was the result of eliminating wheat, dairy and sugar from her diet, and had little to do with foot baths?
-It's just like saying "Ever since I started using ACME toothpaste, my teeth feel SO much better.
-Oh, and I also stopped chewing rocks."
+That excerpt actually stopped us mid-sentence and we burst out laughing.
+Isn’t it fairly safe to assume — and even probable — that the restored feeling of well-being Hayley felt was the result of eliminating wheat, dairy and sugar from her diet, and had less to do with foot baths?

 Read on.